-Plus, the cute town of Canso was three hours away—just across Chedabucto Bay—with a small marina in protected waters.
+Plus, the cute town of Canso was only 3 hours away—just across Chedabucto Bay—with a small marina in protected waters.
 And we had a reservation there as an easy bailout plan.

 Just as we thought, the bay was pretty tame.
 We saw whales breaching, although not close enough for awesome photos.

 The sun was brilliant.
 The wind was light.
 Seals came up close to check us out.